Dartmoor Pony Society Bye-laws

 v.
 At the end of the season, stallion owners must send a list of mares and semen marketing organisations to which semen had been made available to the Registration Secretary of the Dartmoor Pony Society.

 24 Embryo transplant – is permitted.
-Please apply to the Dartmoor Pony Society Registration Secretary for the latest regulations.
+Please apply to the Dartmoor Pony Society Passport Officer for the latest regulations.

 25 Moorland Scheme